What is VoIP (Voice Over IP)? | Definition and Features

 2. We need low latency.

-6. Capacity utilization must be very efficient.
+6. The use of capacity must be very effective.

 Protocols Aiming at QoS Guarantee